-Temporary Tenancy (note: applies only to single-family homes for a maximum period of up to twelve (12) months.
+Temporary Tenancy (note: applies only to single-family homes and condominiums for a maximum period of up to twelve (12) months.
 The Landlord and Tenant must agree to the temporary tenancy at the start of the lease, and this agreement may not be renewed.)
 NOTE: Landlords must complete and file a Declaration of Temporary Tenancy with the Rent Program prior to the commencement of the Tenancy.

 If the Landlord is terminating tenancy due to the Tenant’s breach of the lease, if the Tenant is causing a nuisance, or is failing to give access to the Rental Unit, the Landlord MUST provide the tenant with a Written Warning Notice BEFORE they can proceed to terminate tenancy.
 The Written Warning Notice must give the Tenant the opportunity to fix the issue(s) described in the Warning Notice, and the Landlord must provide a reasonable amount of time for the Tenant to comply (RMC 11.100.050(d)).